css-tweaks/anilist-css-tweaks/README.md

 3. Removed margin between status and activity entry.

 ## 🌟 Features
 1. Removes the scrollbar on profile pages.
-(Chromium and Firefox confirmed)
+(Chromium)
 2. New border radii for screen elements.
 (Will get lower values in future)
 3. Removed more scrollbars.
 (Main / Status)
 4. Better margins.